 Alibaba has made history a few times.
 In 2014, it delivered the world’s biggest initial public offering.
-Earlier this year, it faced a record-making $2.8 billion antitrust fine from the Chinese government for business practices that were deemed to be monopolistic.
+Earlier in 2021, it faced a record-making $2.8 billion antitrust fine from the Chinese government for business practices that were deemed to be monopolistic.
 Regulatory officials in Beijing have scrutinized technology companies as of late, asserting that they’re placing a higher value on profits than on being socially responsible.

 What Is Alibaba?

 Alibaba is a Chinese company focused on e-commerce, retail and technology.
 Its initial product, Alibaba.com, allows Chinese manufacturers to export their goods to businesses in bulk at a deeply discounted rate, all over the globe.